 Q: What is carbon monoxide and how can it be stopped?

 A: Carbon monoxide is colorless and odorless, and it’s toxic in high quantities.
 It is the leading cause of death from accidental poisoning in America, as all gas appliances produce it.
 The better the furnace is maintained, the less carbon monoxide it will produce.
 Aside from servicing gas appliances, investing in a carbon monoxide detector will also help prevent accidental poisoning.

 Q: What the signs that a furnace needs to be repaired or serviced soon?

 A: If it’s making unusual noises, if the air is not flowing like normal or if the furnace seems to be stopping and starting more frequently.
 These can all be signs but in general, don’t ignore it if it seems to be operating differently.
 Small problems can manifest into major problems if left unchecked.
 Have it looked at before it becomes a costly issue.

 Q: Are there any other special maintenance tips for electric-only or oil furnaces?

 A. Oil furnaces need tune-ups more than any other type of furnace because the homeowner cannot allow their oil tank to run dry.
 I recommend refilling the tank before it reaches a quarter full.
 Aside from regularly changing the air filter, oil furnaces have other special filters and nozzles that need changing; only a trained professional should do this.
-For electric furnaces, the homeowner must keep their filter changed regularly and have seasonal tune-ups preformed.
+For electric furnaces, the homeowner must keep their filter changed regularly and have seasonal tune-ups performed.